STIXProject/stixproject.github.io/about/index.md

 ### The STIX Community

-STIX is a collaborative effort that is led by DHS but driven by an open community.
-Community members make open-source contributions to STIX development and manage issue tracking for the STIX schemas, tools, specifications, and supporting information.
-Join the community:
+STIX has been transitioned to OASIS!
+See the [community](/community) page for more information.
+A couple shortcuts:

-- [Mailing List](https://stix.mitre.org/community/registration.html) — where community members discuss the latest drafts of the STIX schemas, specifications, utilities, technical documents, and other items integral to the ongoing development of STIX.
+- [OASIS Technical Committee]((https://www.oasis-open.org/committees/cti)) - where STIX development happens
-- [Chat](https://gitter.im/STIXProject/schemas) - informal discussions and help
+- [Mailing Lists](/community/#discussion-list-amp-archives) - stay up to date on development and usage
-- [Code Repositories](https://github.com/STIXProject/) — the central location for STIX Community members to make open-source contributions to STIX development and manage issue tracking for the STIX schemas, tools, specifications, and other supporting information and items.
+- [Code Repositories](https://github.com/STIXProject/) — the central location for development of the schemas, specifications, tools, and documentation (including this site)

 ## Frequently Asked Questions